Mateok51/Manage-Landing-page-Challenge/README.md

-This is my solution to the frontend challenge found on Frontend Mentor website: https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5 <br> <br> All the code is written by me and is based on the given design.
-The web site can be viewed on this link: https://mateok51.github.io/Manage-Landing-page-Challenge/
+# Bookmark Landing Page

+This project is my solution to Frontend Mentor [challenge](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5).
+The page is fully responsive.

+## Tehnologies used

+For making the solutions I used HTML, SCSS and JavaScript.

+## Solution

+The full page can be view od [this link](https://mateok51.github.io/Manage-Landing-page-Challenge/).